sathishscripts/agl-compositor/doc/README.md

 	$ meson -Dprefix=/path/to/where/to/install/compositor -Dpolicy-default=deny-all build_directory

 Users wanting to create their own policy engine should create a specialized version and use `struct ivi_policy_api` where they can install their own callbacks.

 The default policy found in src/policy-default.c should more than sufficient to get started.
-Users can either re-puporse the default policy or create a new one entirely different, based on their needs.
+Users can either re-purpose the default policy or create a new one entirely different, based on their needs.

 ### Hooks